venturadan/startup/notes.md

 	c. visualizing git
 	d. what is the gitconfig slide for?
 13. Github
+	a.
+Don't nest repos

 # Week 3
+1. Elevator pitch
+ 	a. passion
+	b. what is the problem?
+ 	c. what is the win?
+	d. how you are going to do it?
+2. dropped "changing root domain" from course?
+3. lots of time to answer questions before we covered anything
+4. we don't have the browser just read files directly from our HD (if we are just local, especially) because of permissions/security issues/complexity
+5. <!DOCTYPE html> means we are using HTML 5
+6. language attribute just lets google, etc. know what language this is (in case it wants to find that kind of thing or translate or whatever)
+7. localhost 127.0.0.1 loopback (LiveServer uses this)
+8. TBL is famous WebFather because he thought of anchor tags---anyone can change the world
+9. HTML steals from SGML
+10. DOM (doc object model) is a tree representation in memory
+11. HTML has styling attributes (like width) that are now deprecated by CSS
+12. HTML Slide (3.1) "Header" is overloaded and misleading
+13. CodePen assumes <!DOCTYPE html><html></html> and doesn't include it
+14. Make clean structure with as much semantics as possible (for readers, google, etc.)
+15. <forms> are kind of deprecated by JS now, but still...
+16. why does controls=false not get rid of controls in Media code?
+17. where to find videos, etc that you can access in CodePen? look at webpage source and link there or just host it locally?
+18. Is there cool SVG repos somewhere?
+19. In HTML, you have to use multiple pages, one for each "view" late, we use one page and JS to modify the page content dynamically
+20. make the whole simon.html app live coding?
+Or is that a bad idea?
+21. Show how to deploy
+22. cover the whole thing again for startup
+23. HTML structure doesn't even (any more) need to worry about placement/location, just the elements/pieces, which can just appear linearly for now
+24. Talk about what markup is and what we are doing with it

 ## Instruction question/notes
 1. AWS